Bereet: Publication history

 Bereet first appeared in The Rampaging Hulk #1 (Jan.
 1977), and was created by Doug Moench and Walt Simonson.
 She also appeared in The Rampaging Hulk #9 (June 1978).

 This version was subsequently revealed to be an alternate universe version.
 The mainstream Earth-616 version of Bereet first appeared in The Incredible Hulk vol. 2 #269 (March 1982), and continued to appear in the series in The Incredible Hulk vol. 2 #270-282 (April 1982-April 1983), #285 (July 1983), and #287 (Sept.
 1983).

 Bereet received an entry in The Official Handbook of the Marvel Universe: Hulk (2004).

 Fictional character biography

-Bereet was a Krylorian techno-artist who used her alien technology to produce films concerning fictional adventures of herself and the Hulk.
+Bereet is a Krylorian techno-artist who used her alien technology to produce films concerning fictional adventures of herself and the Hulk.
 Most of the population is obsessed with the escapist movie-like fantasies of techno-art films, leading to her popularity among her people.

-Bereet later travels to Earth, befriends the Hulk and Rick Jones, and encounters the criminal Jackdaw.
+Bereet later traveled to Earth and became involved with the Hulk at a time when had Bruce Banner's intelligence, befriending him and Rick Jones.

-Krylor and its population were destroyed by Ego the Living Planet during the Maximum Security crossover.
+The planet Krylor and its population was destroyed by Ego the Living Planet during the "Maximum Security" storyline.

 Powers and abilities

-Bereet does not possess any superhuman physical abilities besides a semi-avian physiology with hollow bones.
-However, she wields various technology of her own design, including floating cameras and a bag containing a small pocket dimension.
+Bereet possesses a semi-avian physiology with hollow bones, with physical abilities identical to a human's.
+She uses a number of techno-art creations including her Spatial Distorter, Banshee Mask, Defendroids, Energy-Eaters, "Flitter," Insula-Sphere, Life Support Spider, "Spindrone," Star Eyes, and Web-Spider.